rus0000/jsinheritance/README.md

 Factory function is very popular and powerful JavaScript OOP pattern.
 There are hundreds of implementations of it in many libraries and framweorks, and of course, you can create your own.

 Factory function pattern is simple, it allows you create JavaScript objects and establish `prototypal inheritance chain`, but without usage of `constructor function`, using `factory function` instead.
+Factory functions can use constructors behind the scenes.

 Node.js `http.createServer` is a typical example of factory function.
 It returns a new instance of `http.Server` class.
 New object is created wthout using `constructor function` and `new` keyword.